khengyeww/sym-STDP/hao2019/README.md

  - **sym-STDP-SNN**

-	Some of the variables' value that are not mentioned in the paper were obtained from Hao's original code.
+	Some of the parameters' value that are not mentioned in the paper were obtained from Hao's original code.

 	Link to [GitHub](https://github.com/haoyz/sym-STDP-SNN).